simoninireland/cncp/src/preface.md

 As a computer scientist I'm also interested in the methods and calculations that go into demonstrating and validating the results presented.
-Actually, I'm *fascinated* by how one conducts numerical simulations, and how we make software that's easy for practitioners to use.
+Actually, I'm *fascinated* by how we conduct numerical simulations, how we make software that's easy for practitioners to use, and how we verify, extend, and maintain this software to allow for incremental improvement.
 These are not common concerns within the network science community, where there is a distinct lack of common, reusable tooling and very few signs of modern software engineering practices like continuous integration, unit testing, automation, and the like -- all of which are considered essential good practice by computer scientists.
 Tooling of this kind itself has a learning curve, and just as many lack the necessary maths background (but understand computing), others will not be able to develop or evolve a complex codebase (but will have the maths to describe how it should work).
 This book is intended for both these kinds of scientists.